Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Abstract

-Since 1995, we have been investigating the trend of opportunistic complications associated with human immunodeficiency virus (HIV) infection.
-In this fiscal year, we investigated cases encountered in 2022 and analyzed them together with previously investigated cases.
-We sent a questionnaire to 378 HIV core hospitals across Japan and received responses from 201 hospitals (response rate: 53.1%).
-A total of 281 patients and 395 episodes were reported.
-The incidence of opportunistic complications has been decreasing since 2012.
-According to the report by the Acquired Immunodeficiency Syndrome (AIDS) Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 252 patients were newly diagnosed with AIDS in 2022 (315 patients in the previous year).
+We have been investigating the trend for opportunistic complications associated with human immunodeficiency virus (HIV) infection since 1995.
+In the current fiscal year, we investigated cases encountered in 2023 and analyzed them together with those cases that were previously investigated.
+We sent a questionnaire to 376 core hospitals specializing in HIV treatment across Japan and received responses from 230 (response rate, 61.2%).
+In total, 251 patients and 348 episodes were reported.
+The incidence of opportunistic complications has decreased since 2012.
+According to a report by the AIDS Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 291 patients were newly diagnosed with acquired immunodeficiency syndrome in 2023 (compared with 252 patients in 2022).
 Although the annual number of new patients has been 400 or more since 2006, it has been decreasing since 2018.
-The estimated capture rate in the present study was 77.6%.
-The largest proportion of patients developed opportunistic complications within 3 months after the diagnosis of HIV infection (including patients diagnosed with opportunistic complications before the diagnosis of HIV infection), as seen in previous years.
-Similarly, the largest proportion of patients were not receiving anti-HIV therapy at the onset of complications.
-In patients who had been treated for 6 months or more, the cumulative incidence rates of complications were 19.4% for cytomegalovirus infection, 12.5% for pneumocystis pneumonia (PCP), 10.9% for candidiasis, 10.5% for non-Hodgkin’s lymphoma, 9.1% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis, and 5.8% for Kaposi’s sarcoma, in descending order.
+The estimated capture rate in the present study was 79.0%.
+As observed in previous years, the largest proportion of patients developed opportunistic complications within 3 months after being diagnosed with HIV; this proportion included patients diagnosed with opportunistic complications before being diagnosed with HIV.
+Similarly, the largest proportion of patients were not undergoing anti-HIV therapy at the onset of complications.
+In patients who had been treated for 6 months or more, the cumulative incidences of complications, in descending order, were 19.2% for cytomegalovirus infection, 12.4% for Pneumocystis pneumonia infection, 11.0% for non-Hodgkin’s lymphoma, 10.8% for candidiasis, 9.0% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis, and 5.8% for Kaposi’s sarcoma.

-The time from the diagnosis of opportunistic complications to the introduction of anti-retroviral therapy (ART) tended to decrease each year from 2010 to around 2013 for major infections, except for tuberculosis.
-However, since 2014, the proportion of patients who start ART at 15 days or more after the diagnosis of opportunistic infections has been increasing.
+For all major infections except tuberculosis, the time from diagnosis of the opportunistic complications to the initiation of antiretroviral therapy (ART) tended to decrease each year from 2010 to approximately 2013.
+However, from 2014, the proportion of patients who began ART 15 days or more after an opportunistic infection was diagnosed has increased.

-When the association between the time to ART introduction and outcomes was analyzed, the overall mortality rate was significantly higher in patients who started ART within 14 days after the diagnosis of opportunistic complications than in those who started at 15 days or more after the diagnosis.
-A similar trend was observed for PCP and cytomegalovirus infection.
+When we analyzed the association between the time to initiating ART and outcomes, the overall mortality rate was significantly higher among patients who started ART within 14 days after diagnosis of an opportunistic complication than among those who started ART 15 days or more after diagnosis.
+A similar trend was observed for Pneumocystis pneumonia and cytomegalovirus infections.

 A.Objective

-While anti-retroviral therapy (ART) has been widely adopted and tends to be started in the early stages of human immunodeficiency virus (HIV) infection, efforts have been made to improve the prognosis of HIV infection.
-In Japan, the numbers of newly reported patients with HIV and patients with acquired immunodeficiency syndrome (AIDS) peaked in recent years but have been decreasing since 2016.
-According to the AIDS surveillance data from the Japanese Ministry of Health, Labour and Welfare, 30% of patients with HIV infection/AIDS are detected after the onset of opportunistic complications.
+Antiretroviral therapy (ART) has been widely adopted and tends to be initiated in the early stages of human immunodeficiency virus (HIV) infection; however, efforts have been made to improve the prognosis of HIV infection.
+In Japan, the numbers of newly reported patients with HIV and those with acquired immunodeficiency syndrome (AIDS) have plateaued in recent years and have been decreasing since 2016.
+According to the AIDS surveillance data provided by the Japanese Ministry of Health, Labour and Welfare, 30% of patients with HIV and or AIDS are detected after the onset of opportunistic complications.
 Early detection of HIV infection is an important prognostic factor because the mortality rate after the onset of AIDS is approximately 10%.
-In addition, the time to introduce ART after the start of treatment of opportunistic complications should be carefully determined for each complication, in consideration of immune reconstitution syndrome.
-However, based on the Department of Health and Human Services guidelines and the ACTGA5614 study, ART should be introduced soon after the onset of opportunistic infections.
-Thus, understanding the trend in opportunistic complications in Japan is important.
-Under these circumstances, the trend of opportunistic complications needs to be continuously investigated.
-The present study aimed to continue the nationwide trend survey of opportunistic complications, which had been conducted by Study Group Kimura, and analyze the latest trend in opportunistic complications together with previous data.
+Considering immune reconstitution inflammatory syndrome, the time at which ART should be initiated after starting treatment for opportunistic complications should be carefully determined for each complication.
+However, based on the guidelines of the Department of Health and Human Services and the findings of the ACTGA5614 study, ART should be introduced soon after the onset of opportunistic infections.
+Thus, understanding the trends in opportunistic complications in Japan is important, and continuous investigation is needed.
+Therefore, in the present study, we aimed to continue the nationwide survey of trends in opportunistic complications, which had been conducted by Study Group Kimura, and to analyze the latest trends in opportunistic complications together with previous data.

 B.Methods

-The questionnaire items were designed to be as simple as possible and kept to the minimum to enhance the response rate and reduce the burden on treating physicians.
-The questionnaire could be completed without a detailed review of the medical records.
-Although this approach has the undesirable effect of limiting the volume of information collected, we used it because the present study focused on elucidating the exact trend in opportunistic infections.
-Therefore, we did not investigate individual complications in detail.
-To improve the response rate, we sent a written request for a response to hospitals that had not returned the questionnaire forms by the set deadline.
-The collected data were entered and compiled together with the previous data into the database constructed with Microsoft Access 2010.
-The database was refined to be software dedicated to the present study.
-Specifically, the menu and entry pages were created, and queries were developed to facilitate necessary compilation.
+The questionnaire items were designed to be as simple as possible, and the number of items was kept to a minimum to improve the response rate and reduce the burden on treating physicians.
+The questionnaire could be completed without the medical records being reviewed in detail.
+This approach is disadvantageous because using it limits the volume of information collected.
+We used it, however, because we focused on elucidating the exact trend in opportunistic complications, not detailed individual complications, in the present study.
+To improve the response rate, we sent a written request for a response to hospitals from which no completed questionnaires had been received by the set deadline.
+The collected data were entered into and compiled with existing data in a database constructed using Microsoft Access 2010.
+The database was refined as needed for the present study.
+Specifically, menu and entry pages were created, and queries were developed to facilitate the necessary compilation.

-The present study was conducted in compliance with the Ethical Guidelines for Medical and Biological Research Involving Human Subjects (partially revised on December 22, 2017).
-Special considerations were made not to collect personal information from the participating hospitals.
-Therefore, the questionnaire forms were designed not to contain initials, patient numbers, or any other data that could identify individual patients.
+This study was conducted in compliance with the Ethical Guidelines for Medical and Biological Research Involving Human Subjects, as partially revised on December 22, 2017.
+Special consideration was given to ensuring that no personal information was collected from the participating hospitals.
+Therefore, the questionnaires were designed to contain no initials, patient numbers, or any other data that could identify individual patients through data linking.
 The study protocol was reviewed and approved by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences.
-Although the data collected in the questionnaire survey did not contain personal information, they were handled with due care and maintained in a controlled laboratory environment where only the study investigators could access them because they were clinical data on HIV infection.
+Although the data collected in the questionnaire survey did not contain personal information, the data were handled with due care and maintained in a controlled laboratory environment in which only the study investigators could access them because they were clinical data on HIV infection.

 C.Results

-We sent a questionnaire to 378 HIV core hospitals across Japan and received responses from 201 hospitals (response rate: 53.1%).
-A total of 281 patients and 395 episodes were reported.
+We sent a questionnaire to 376 core HIV hospitals across Japan and received responses from 230.
+The response rate was 61.2%, with 251 patients and 348 episodes being reported.
 The incidence of opportunistic complications has been decreasing since 2012.
-According to a report by the AIDS Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 252 patients were newly diagnosed with AIDS in 2022 (315 patients in the previous year).
-Although the annual number of new patients has been 400 or more since 2006, it has been decreasing since 2018.
-The estimated capture rate in the present study was 77.6%.
-Figure 1 shows the changes in the annual number of cases reported at HIV core hospitals in Japan.
+According to the report by the AIDS Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 291 patients were newly diagnosed with AIDS in 2023 (compared with 252 patients in the previous year).
+Although the annual number of new patients has been 400 or more since 2006, this number has decreased since 2018.
+The estimated capture rate in the present study was 79.0%.
+Figure 1 shows the changes in the annual numbers of reported cases.

 Figure 1.
 Changes in the number of reported cases of opportunistic complications(based on a questionnaire administered to human immunodeficiency virus [HIV] core hospitals across Japan)

-Regarding the time from initial diagnosis of HIV infection to the onset of opportunistic complications, patients who developed these complications within 3 months after the HIV diagnosis (including patients diagnosed with opportunistic complications before the diagnosis of HIV infection) have accounted for the majority since 1998, when ART was widely adopted.
-These patients may include those directly diagnosed with AIDS (Figure 2).
-The option of “not having sought medical attention for a long time after diagnosis” has been added since 2002.
+Regarding the time from initial diagnosis of HIV infection to the onset of opportunistic complications, patients who developed such complications within 3 months after being diagnosed with HIV (including those diagnosed with opportunistic complications before the diagnosis of HIV infection) accounted for the majority since 1998, when the administration of ART was widely adopted.
+These patients may have included those directly diagnosed with AIDS (Figure 2).
+The option of no hospital visits for a long time after diagnosis was added in 2002.

 Figure 2.
 Time from the diagnosis of HIV infection to the onset of opportunistic complications